CBIIT/NCI-DOE-Collab-Pilot1-Learning-Curve/README.md

 The current code can be used by a data scientist experienced in Python and the domain.

 ### Uniqueness:
 Learning curves is a general method that can be applied to any supervised learning model.
-In this repo we utilize this method to generate learning curves for two drug response prediction models: LightGBM Regressor and a neural network regressor.
+In this repo we utilize this method to generate learning curves for two drug response prediction models: LightGBM regressor and a neural network regressor.
 These curves can be used to evaluate and compare the data scaling properties of prediction modeles across a range of training set sizes rather for a fixed sample size.

 ### Components:
 The following components are in the Learning Curves dataset in the Model and Data Clearinghouse (MoDaC):
 * Tabular data:
-  * Machine learning data for training prediction models models and generating learning curves.
+  * Machine learning data for training prediction models and generating learning curves.
 * Learning curve data:
-  * Raw learning curve data (lc.out.ctrp.lgb) from training LightGBM regressor with the CTRP drug response dataset.
+  * Raw learning curve data (lc.out.ctrp.lgb) generated from training LightGBM regressor with the CTRP drug response dataset.
-  * Raw learning curve data (lc.out.ctrp.nn_reg0) from training a neural network regressor with the CTRP drug response dataset.
+  * Raw learning curve data (lc.out.ctrp.nn_reg0) generated from training a neural network regressor with the CTRP drug response dataset.

 ### Technical Details:
 Refer to this [README](./src/README.md).